terranix/terranix-website/content/documentation/terranix-vs-hcl.md

 ---

 **HCL** is the language of terraform.
-It is has it's flaws, this is why terranix was born.
+It has its flaws, this is why terranix was born.

 ## declarations